Diving in Kapalai

 Life on a Sandbank

 Kapalai is a shallow reef upon which sits a stilted resort located around 20 minutes from Malaysian dive mecca, Sipadan.
-Kapalai diving is more than just going to Sipadan every day; it also offers a lot of its own dive sites, some of which can be accessed by striding off the resort's own diving platform.
+Kapalai diving is about more than just going to Sipadan every day; it also offers a lot of its own dive sites, some of which can be accessed by striding off the resort's own diving platform.

 The beautiful wooden resort looks more like people's idea of honeymooner's favourite the Maldives, than like Borneo and there is something undeniably romantic about falling asleep with the sea breeze wafting in through your cabin as the shallow water gently laps below.

 Living right on top of a coral reef is Kapalai's chief feature and that you can dive some excellent critter sites by simply striding off the resort is worth a special mention.
-To think that there is so much life and activity going on right below you is something unique to diving at Kapalai.
+To think that there is so much life and activity going on right below you is something unique to scuba diving at Kapalai.
 Crocodilefish, frogfish, mantis shrimps and cuttlefish all live near your room.
 However if you drop in at sunset at Mandarin Valley you can witness the sexual union of several pairs of beautiful mandarinfish!

 There are several great sites within easy reach of the resort whether they be small walls, shallow reefs or sandy flats with little rocky outcrops where life seems to be concentrated.
-Just like nearby Mabul Island, some people come to dive only Sipadan and find themselves choosing to dive frequently at Kapalai to enjoy the fascination that macro diving here creates.
+Just like nearby Mabul Island, some people come to dive only Sipadan and find themselves choosing instead to dive frequently at Kapalai to enjoy the fascination that macro diving here creates.

 Dive The World